OasisLMF/OasisLMF/README.md

 The `oasislmf` Python package, loosely called the *model development kit (MDK)* or the *MDK package*, provides a command line toolkit for developing, testing and running Oasis models end-to-end locally, or remotely via the Oasis API.
 It can generate ground-up losses (GUL), direct/insured losses (IL) and reinsurance losses (RIL).
 It can also generate deterministic losses at all these levels.

+## Releases and maintenance
+Releases are published on a monthly cadence which tracks our team's development cycle.
+The planned fixes, enhancements and features can be seen on the [project development board](https://github.com/orgs/OasisLMF/projects/35) before each release.

+### Release Cycle
+Release candidates are published on the last Thursday of each month, and tagged as `<version>rc<candidate-version>`, if no changes are required a candidate release is switched from `pre-release` to a `montly release` on the following Thursday (First Thursday of the next month)
+Within the release candidate testing week a pre-release version of oasislmf can be installed using `pip install oasislmf --pre`

+### Long(er) term support release
+Starting from Oasis version `1.15.x` Oasis will backport fixes to the (Long Term support) LTS version of Oasis.
+This is a single version of oasis that will be updated at the along with the main release cycle.
+The LTS release with switch to track a newer version of monthly release as high priority feature milestones are met.
+We expect that to happen, approximately, quarterly.

 ## Features

 For running models locally the CLI provides a `model` subcommand with the following options: